Research Labs

 Location: Room 332

-Collaborators: Pelagie Beeson, Kindle Rising, Steven Rapcsak
+Collaborators: Pelagie Beeson, Vicky Lai, and Steven Rapcsak

 Student Researchers: Fatima Jebahi, Noah Frazier, Emily Abraham